 Aside from bankers, you have other options.
 Owner financing for one.
-For instance, a man may have run his business for fifty years, and now he’s watching his wife caught up blood at the hospital.
+For instance, a man may have run his business for fifty years, and now he’s watching his wife cough up blood at the hospital.
 He wants out, FAST!
-Let’s face it, there are plenty of opportunities out there, however, you must look for them and ask first!
+Let’s face it, there are plenty of opportunities out there.
+However, you must look for them and ask first!

 42. Success In Selling Is Smiling And Dialing.

 When pitching for funding, you’ll be met with an emotional hurdle!
 Think of yourself as a concept salesman.
-It doesn’t have to feel sleazy like being a used car salesman or the guy that sells encyclopedias at your front door step.
+It doesn’t have to feel sleazy like being a used car salesman or the guy who sells encyclopedias at your front doorstep.

 43. Know How To Deal With Bankers.

 You want to work with a banker who can make a decision, NOT one that will waste your time.
 Ask them, “What is the lending limit of your bank?”
 Immediately, you will separate yourself from 99% of the other people he’s ever talked to.
 When he responds, ask, “Secured or unsecured limit?”
 When you have that information, ask, “What is your lending limit?”
-By that I mean, the amount he doesn’t need a sign off from mommy or his superior for.
-If his limit is $25,000 you ask for $24,950.
+By that, I mean the amount he doesn’t need a sign-off from his superior for.
+If his limit is $25,000, you ask for $24,950.

 If he can’t make a credit decision himself, you don’t want to talk to him.
 If you must talk to a committee of two, make sure both of them are present at the same time.
 If it’s more than two, find another bank!

-Before stepping a foot in the door, call and set up the interview, ask to speak with the senior leading office.
+Before stepping a foot in the door, call and set up the interview, and ask to speak with the senior leading officer.
 “This is Brian Cornwell, is your bank in a lending mode right now?”
-You don’t want so to invest time only to find out the FDIC is closing the bank down next month.
+You don’t want to invest time only to find out the FDIC is closing the bank down next month.

 If they ask why, respond, “I’m looking for a new financial relationship.”
 Remember, it is always better to have an assistant set up your interviews for you when possible.
 What you are really doing here is simply qualifying the bank.

-44. When Interviewing Banks And Financial Intuitions Don’t:
+44. When Interviewing Banks And Financial Institutions, Don’t:

 NEVER mention that you are looking to borrow money.
 That’s what 99% of the people who walk into banks today say.
 And you know what, it reeks of desperation!
 Always mention that you are looking to establish a new financial relationship.